-The 2018 Intervarsity Rogaining Championships will be held in conjunction with the Australasian Rogaining Championships.
+The 2018 Intervarsity Rogaining Championships was held in conjunction with the Australasian Rogaining Championships.

 To participate in an Australian Intervarsity Rogaining Championship, students must be enrolled at a tertiary education institution recognised by UniSport Australia.